 The nervous system contains nerve cells, or neurons, that transmit signals to target cells, which can be neurons or other types of cells.
-The gap between the transmitting and receiving cells is the synapse.
+The gap between the transmitting and receiving cells is called the synapse or the synaptic cleft.
 Stimulatory signals, either electrical or chemical, must cross the synapse to reach their target.

-Neuronal Synapse Anatomy
+Neuronal Synapse Structure

 The synaptic cleft or gap junction is the space separating cell membranes of the presynaptic transmitter from postsynaptic receiver cells.
 The brain and central nervous system are composed of trillions of synapses that transmit information between cells.
 The cleft is so small—ranging from 2 to 40 nanometers—that imaging requires an electron microscope.

 A chemical synapse features a presynaptic neuron that converts electrochemical stimulation into the release of neurotransmitter chemicals that, depending on their composition, excite or inhibit the activity of the receptor cell.
 The stimulated presynaptic cell accumulates calcium ions that attract certain proteins attached to vesicles containing neurotransmitter chemicals.
 This causes the vesicles to fuse with the presynaptic cell membrane, allowing the neurotransmitter chemicals to empty into the synaptic cleft.

-The gap junction of an electrical synapse is about 10 times narrower than the width of a chemical synapse's cleft.
-Channels called connexons bridge the gap junction, allowing ions to cross.
+The gap junction of an electrical synapse is about 10 times narrower than the width of a chemical synapse cleft.
+Channels called connexons bridge the gap junction, allowing ions to cross for synapse function.
 The connexons contain proteins that can open or close the channel, thereby controlling the flow of ions.
 A stimulated presynaptic cell opens its connexons, allowing positively charged ions to flow into and depolarize the postsynaptic cell.

-The antigens cause the presynaptic cell to secrete proteins that help destroy the bacteria, virus or other foreign substances ingested by the target cell.
+The antigens cause the presynaptic cell to secrete proteins that help destroy the bacteria, virus, or other foreign substances ingested by the target cell.
 The synapse is also known as a supramolecular adhesion complex and consists of rings of different proteins.
-The presynaptic cell crawls over the target cell, establishes a synapse and then releases proteins that respond to the invading foreign substance.
+The presynaptic cell crawls over the target cell, establishes a synapse, and then releases proteins that respond to the invading foreign substance.